Header photo credit: Marg O’Reilly

 The future of the planet and a healthy future for our three granddaughters got me involved in the issues and calls to action about climate control.
 I’m learning a lot having moved recently to Stratford.
 Being involved in local action impacting a global issue is fascinating, challenging, fun, and a great way to make new friends (who generously offer their trade secrets and wisdom!).
 No plastic straws at our house and we are making our own yogurt.
 Well, it’s a start!!

 Anne has a long history of volunteering for social justice and environmental causes.
 She grew up not far from Perth County and has lived in Stratford since 2013.
-She volunteers with CFUW Stratford, Amnesty International Stratford, and the Alzheimer Society of Perth.
+She is self-employed and volunteers with many community organizations.
 Climate momentum for the love of nature, community, and the future!

 Emily was born and raised in Stratford and happily moved back here after receiving her Master’s in Environment from the University of Waterloo.
 She worked in the food tourism sector for several years before returning to school once again in 2017 and receiving her Environmental Management and Assessment certificate from Niagara College.
 She is currently employed at the Upper Thames River Conservation Authority and is Chair of the City of Stratford’s Energy and Environment Committee.